sebacarrasco93/mycart/readme.md

 # MyCart for Laravel

-An open source, simple syntax, and ready to use package for manage Shopping Carts with Sessions from Backend with Laravel.
+An open source, simple in syntax, and ready to use package for Shopping Carts managing with Sessions from Backend, with Laravel.

 ## Requirements